ues-io/uesio/docs/redux/README.md

 # Uesio Redux Architecture

+## Redux Toolkit

+We introduced Redux Toolkit in our stack upon a code refactoring.
+Redux alone requires a lot of boilerplate such as manual coding of action creators as well as having separate files for reducer and action.
+This is where Redux Toolkit kicks in.

 ## Structure

 As much as possible we try to use the [Redux Toolkit](https://redux-toolkit.js.org/) and follow the best practices in the [redux style guide](https://redux.js.org/style-guide/style-guide).
 Any deviation from this should be clearly documented.